CuttingEEG/EEG100Manifesto/docs/validity.md

 Using transparent approaches, making sure that results and data are accessible is an essential feature of science.
 Open science is a broad movement in contemporary science that promotes open access to all aspects of the scientific process.
 Provided that participants' privacy is protected, we generally advocate for open science practices.

-Of particular interest to the EEG community, it is important to consider that EEG data requires elaborate software to perform more and more complex analyses.
-Open-Source (OS) software and hardware have become vital components in advancing EEG research.
-By supporting and contributing to Free and Open-Source Software (FOSS) and Open-Source Hardware (OSH), we encourage transparency, collaboration, and innovation within the community.
-Open-Source tools allow researchers to inspect, modify, and improve code and designs, leading to more robust and reliable scientific instruments and analyses.
+Of particular interest to the EEG community, it is important to consider that EEG data requires elaborate software to perform increasingly complex analyses.
+Open-source (OS) software and hardware are vital in advancing EEG research.
+By supporting and contributing to Free and Open-Source Software (FOSS) and Open-Source Hardware (OSH), we encourage community transparency, collaboration, and innovation.
+Open-source tools allow researchers to inspect, modify, and improve code and designs, leading to more robust and reliable scientific instruments and analyses.
 At the same time, OS fosters the development and sharing of cutting-edge methods and makes it easy to attribute developers for their contributions.
 This collective effort enhances the reproducibility of our work, accelerates scientific progress, and promotes a culture of openness and mutual support in the EEG community.
 Furthermore, open-source and open-sciences initiatives lower barriers to entry for researchers worldwide, especially those in resource-limited settings.
 By making software, hardware and knowledge freely available, we democratize access to cutting-edge tools, promoting inclusivity and diversity in EEG science (also see Democratization section below).

 At the same time, high standards and best practice in developing and using OS scientific software must be maintained to harvest its full potential (see [Westner et al., 2024](references.md#Westner2024))